- I -

-- Much safer to stay inside, advised Aunt Wilma.
+- Much safer to stay inside, advised his aunt.

-- Don’t you ever want to go back out? he asked Greybird.
+- Don’t you ever want to go back out? he asked Legrey.

-Greybird told Silver what happened to him the day it snowed.
-He’d been out about a week when the first snowflake landed like a whisper, then another and another until his head was covered, then all of a sudden the snow fell thick as a blanket.
+Legrey told Sury what happened to him the day it snowed.
+He’d been out about a week, he was hungry and cold when the snowflakes appeared, first like a whisper then as thick as a blanket.
 He couldn’t see anything.
-Snow was a rare event and Greybird was disoriented.

 - Everything was white; the sky, the branches, the ground…and the cat.

 He hadn’t noticed the cat right in front of him, motionless except for the slight twitching of the tail, which Legrey mistook for a worm he was so hungry.
 Suddenly the feline sprang in the air and caught the inexperienced cockatiel in its paws.

 Had it not been for a flock of crows he would have died for sure.
 They swooped down military style and methodically pecked at the cat’s head until it finally let go.

 - This is how I learned of the Kingdom of the Birds, he said.

 The crows were on a quest to find it, and invited him to join their group.
 They would leave as soon as it stopped snowing.
 However, before he could join his new friends, Legrey was caught.
 Food had been placed near the porch, and as soon as he went to eat he was caught and put back into the cage.
 He was devastated, but the crows reassured him.